TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/PageTSconfig.rst

 Set Page TSconfig directly in the page properties
 ==================================================

-Go to the page properties of page where you want to include the page TSconfig and open the tab :guilabel:`Resources`.
+Go to the page properties of the page where you want to include the page TSconfig and open the tab :guilabel:`Resources`.

 You can enter page TSconfig directly into the field :guilabel:`Page TSconfig`: